Blue-Green Algae Bloom

 • Do not drink water drawn from the affected water source.

-• Ensure boiled bottled water is used for all infant feeding preparation.
+• Ensure bottled water is used for all infant feeding preparation.

 • Do not swim or play in affected water.